iterorganization/SOLPS-ITER/runs/examples/README.md

 `*.tar.gz.md5` files by:

         tar xvzf of_example_available.tar.gz

+We commend to use `make help` and prepare the example with command such as:

+        make tutorial-DivGeo_ITER_baseline_scenario

 For example, in the directory `~/solps-iter/runs/examples` a link with the name `AUG_16151_D+C+He.tar.gz` should apper.
 This links points to the